All Episodes

 You know, there's a lot of talk about where was Obama on the night of Benghazi.

-Now the Washington Examiner reported on Monday This was Shulman's predecessor.
+Now, the Washington Examiner reported on Monday, this was Shulman's predecessor.

-Mark Everson was commissioner of Internal Revenue for the government of the United States from 2003 to 2007.
+Mark Everson was commissioner of internal revenue for the government of the United States from 2003 to 2007.

 And do you know how often he visited the White House in that time?

-Don't take a while guess.
+Go on, take a while guess.

 Take a while guess.

-It smells it's it smells toxic.
+It smells toxic.

-If you can't get the smell of this, this is a guy who should not in the normal course of events would be expected to have no FaceTime with the president except at the White House Christmas party.
+If you can't get the smell of this, this is a guy who should not, in the normal course of events, would be expected to have no FaceTime with the President except at the White House Christmas party.

 That's it.